 - Saudia has done a good job serving both Jeddah and Riyadh, by often operating alternating frequencies to the two cities

-- While I think there are situations where it can make sense to split up airlines (like what Aeroflot is doing with Rossiya), I’m not sure I get the concept of making Saudia the airline for religious tourism, and creating a different airline for everyone else
+- While I think there are situations where it can make sense to split up airlines (like what Aeroflot did with Rossiya… well, at least before the invasion of Ukraine), I’m not sure I get the concept of creating two competing global long haul airlines, in terms of synergies, brand recognition, etc.

-In order to build its tourism industry, Saudi Arabia is allegedly considering launching a new airline based in Riyadh, and also building a new airport there.
-With this plan, national airline Saudia would primarily serve religious tourists, while the new airline would serve other tourists and business travelers.
+In order to build its tourism industry, Saudi Arabia is planning on launching a new airline based in Riyadh.
+With this plan, Saudia would be the primary airline of Jeddah, while the new airline (potentially named RIA) would be the primary airline of Riyadh, targeting business travelers and tourists.
+I’m not sure why the country doesn’t just expand Saudia, though.

 What do you make of Saudi Arabia’s aviation plans?